The Plumbing Code allows for the worst

 Admittedly it is an interesting method of calculation, with many limitations, but hey, that's the plumbing Code.

+is complied with.
 The Calculation and results file for your records.

 This program has more functions than just printing the Calculations and Code references.